RoqCode/sbsync/README.md

 ## Disclaimer

+- This is an independent open-source project and is not affiliated with or endorsed by Storyblok GmbH.
 - This project is under active development; behavior may change and things may break.
 - No warranty, promise of support, or liability is provided.
 Use at your own risk.
 I accept no responsibility for unintended outcomes, including data loss.
 - Sync operations can be destructive.
 Create backups/exports and test in non‑production spaces first where possible.